Wednesday, November 2, 2011

 And I will come near to you to judgment; and I will be a swift witness against the sorcerers, and against the adulterers, and against false swearers, and against those that oppress the hireling in his wages, the widow, and the fatherless, and that turn aside the stranger from his right, and fear not me, saith the LORD of hosts.

-Beyond this, the prosperity gospel has put it’s own adherents in a position which makes them vulnerable to victimization at the hands of con men and swindlers both from within as well as from without their own congregations.
+Beyond this, the prosperity gospel places its own adherents in a position which makes them vulnerable to victimization at the hands of con men and swindlers both from within as well as outside of their own congregations.
 These people, who have been taught that money is to be sought after as sign of God’s blessings, have instead had their lives ruined and their families devastated as a result of misguided greed.